-- Basil – Basil is another plant that will grow nice and luscious if it’s happy.
+- Basil – Basil is another low-maintenance herb that will grow nice and luscious if it’s happy.
 Like mint, basil loves sunlight.
 Basil does not thrive in overly watered soil so you’ll want to make sure it is potted in a container that offers plenty of drainage.
 I usually grow my basil starting with the “edible garden” basil from the grocery store.
 (It’s the basil that comes in the cellophane sleeve with the roots still attached.)
 Just pop that in some soil and watch it take off!

 Why plant basil?
 It’s great in salad dressings like this one, with deli meat on sandwiches, torn up and thrown into pasta dishes or on pizza.
 Tip: Use excess basil to make pesto.

 - Rosemary – Rosemary is a very hearty evergreen-type herb that can grow up to three feet tall!
 It loves the sun and plenty of drainage, so keep that in mind when choosing a pot and location for it to call home.
 You’ll want to water it thoroughly and then let it dry out completely before watering it again.
 Rosemary not only smells great, but it also is a natural bug repellent.